-- Metal, stone or clay structure intended to keep out rain, snow, leaves, animals, etc.
+- Cap: Metal, stone, or clay structure intended to keep out rain, snow, leaves, animals, etc.

-- Clay, ceramic or metal conduit in a chimney intended to contain the combustion products and to protect the chimney shell from heat and corrosion.
+- Chimney Flue: Clay, ceramic, or metal conduit in a chimney intended to contain the combustion products and protect the chimney shell from heat and corrosion.

-- Acts as a funnel to compress the smoke and gases from the fire so that they will squeeze into the chimney flue above.
+- Smoke Chamber: Acts like a funnel to compress the smoke and gases from the fire so that they will squeeze into the chimney flue above.

-- The smoke shelf is located behind the damper.
+- Smoke Shelf: The smoke shelf is located behind the damper.

-- A decorative surround around the fireplace opening.
+- Mantel: A decorative surround around the fireplace opening.

-- The rectangular opening just before the damper.
+- Throat: The rectangular opening just before the damper.

-- The area above the lintel also called the chimney breast.
+- Facing: The area above the lintel, also called the chimney breast.

-- The supporting member of the fireplace opening, the lintel is made of angle iron.
+- Lintel: The supporting member of the fireplace opening.
+The lintel is made of angle iron.

-- The area where the fire is burned; generally built of firebrick.
-This area can be made of metal as in a 'Steel Fireplace Unit'.
+- Firebox: The area where the fire is burned, generally built of firebrick.
+This area can be made of metal, as in a “Steel Fireplace Unit.”

-- A non-combustible storage area into which the ashes are dumped.
+- Ash Pit: A non-combustible storage area into which the ashes are dumped.

-- Foundation should be adequate to support load without settling.
+- Foundation: Foundation should be adequate to support the load without settling.